Anna8742/HTML-CSS-January2024/README.md

   - The website was viewed on Desktop, Laptop, iPhone XR and Pixel 7 to ensure responsiveness on different screens, it performed as intended.
 It was also checked with Chrome developer.
   - Responsinator was also used to test responsiveness.

+    Friends and Family User Testing:

+    - Family members were asked to review the site and documentation to point out bugs and issues.

+  Fixed bugs:
+  - incorrectly inserted <h> to <di>, and <figcaption> to <div>
+  - to fix it I surrounded <figcaption> with <figure> and took <h> out of the <div>
+  - incorrectly positioned videos in Media page
+  - to fix it I moved the videos out of the footer